Jumaruba/jtimesched/docs/04_assignment/04_assignment.md

 ## 3. Delete Project

 As mentioned before, JTimeSched's main goal is to allow users to track the time of their projects.
-As well as create a project, to manage the software the user also must be able to delete the projects.
+As well as creating a project, to manage the software the user also must be able to delete the projects.
-The mal-functioning of the delete use case not only would cause chaos in the administration of information, but probably would comprimise the program usage in a long term.
+The malfunctioning of the delete use case not only would cause chaos in the administration of information but probably would compromise the program usage in a long term.
 For this reason, it's crucial.

 ###  3.1 State diagram

 This diagram shows the flow to delete a project in the system perspective.

-- **Initial State**.
-In the initial state, concider that the application contains `n` projects, where `n > 0`.
-In this state, the project counter of the selected project is not in execution, thence the project is idle.
-Not only idle, but there are also no popups opened in the software.
-- **Transitions from Project Idle**: From the initial state the user can either initialize the counter and transite to the **Project Playing state** or he can delete the project.
-By deleting the project, the total number of projects is decremented.
-This action can be repeated, while the total number of projects is higher than zero.
-- **Transition from Projet Playing**: Even if the counter is in execution, this doesn't prevent any project in execution to be deleted.
-If a project is deleted, then another projects becomes selected/highlighted if the number of projects is still higher than zero.
-Not only delete, but pausing the project is also possible in this state, which intuitively transits the actual state to the **Project Idle**.
+- **App Idle or Playing**: In this initial state the software can be idle or not.
+- **Project Selected**: A project selected is one that is highlighted in blue.
+This action can be performed by a click.

 One might ask why the **play** and **pause** events were represented in this diagram, since they might represent a different use case.
 The reason behind this analysis, comes from the fact that some actions are forbidden while a project has its counter in execution.
 Therefore, it's important to check that the `delete` case is not included in the forbidden actions in the **Project Playing** state, given that errors in conditions of this kind are not uncommon.